 Medicare enrolment for New Zealand citizens

-A New Zealand citizen who is living in Australia may also enrol if they provide the required documentation.
+New Zealand citizens who are living in Australia can also enrol in Medicare.

-- all used passport pages for all people listed on the application
+- copies of all used passport pages for all people listed on the application, and

-If you were a New Zealand resident before arriving in Australia, you’re covered under the Reciprocal Health Care Agreement between Australia and New Zealand.
-This covers any essential medical treatment in a public hospital, either as a public in-patient or out-patient.
+If you are not enrolled in Medicare, you are covered under the Reciprocal Health Care Agreement if you were a New Zealand resident before arriving in Australia.
+This covers essential medical treatment in a public hospital, either as a public inpatient or outpatient.